ewarchul/cecb/README.md

 ## Workflow

-Usage of package `{cecb}` is pretty simple.
+The usage of package `{cecb}` is pretty simple.
-To run benchmark one has to provide YAML config file and use a proper function from the package.
+To run a benchmark one has to provide a YAML config file and use a proper function from the package.
 When benchmark is done and data is saved one could plot ECDF curves.
 Workflow in pseudo-R looks like one below:

 ```r